RyotaUshio/obsidian-pdf-plus/README.md

 ### Backlinks to PDF files

+Transform a link to a PDF file into a highlighted annotation.

 - **Highlight backlinks**: In the PDF viewer, any referenced text will be highlighted for easy identification.
-Additionally, when you hover over the highlighted text, a popover will appear, displaying the corresponding backlink.
   - By default, all backlinks are highlighted.
 But there is an option that allows you to highlight only backlinks with colors specified in the link text (see below).
+- **Easily navigate to backlinks by hovering over a highlighted text in PDF viewer**: you can choose what happens when you hover over a highlighted text between the followings:
+  - Open backlink
+  - Popover preview of backlink
 - **Double click a piece of highlighted text to open the corresponding backlink**
 - **Highlight hovered backlinks in the backlinks pane**: Hovering over highlighted backlinked text will also highlight the corresponding item in the [backlink pane]((https://help.obsidian.md/Plugins/Backlinks)).
 This feature is compatible with the [Better Search Views]((https://github.com/ivan-lednev/better-search-views)) plugin.
 - **Custom highlight colors**: Append `&color={{COLOR NAME}}` to a link text to highlight the selection with a specified color, where `{{COLOR NAME}}` is one of the colors that you register in the plugin settings. e.g `[[file.pdf#page=1&selection=4,0,5,20&color=red]]`